JensRantil/jensrantil.github.io/content/posts/terraform-self-serve-experience.md

 [platform-eng]: https://www.honeycomb.io/blog/future-ops-platform-engineering

+Finally, usually self-serve is critical to easily be able to start RnD projects such as [spikes][spike] or <abbr title="Proof of concept">POCs</abbr>.
+As such, a slow and complex self-serve experience can actually have a daunting impact on company innovation.

 What are the alternatives?
 Create a graphical user interface that guides the users through the right choices, naming standards etc. Spotify's [Backstage][bs] is one such alternative.